 I think it’d be ok to play with this recipe for a copycat Firehouse Subs Hook and Ladder sub.
 The base recipe is fantastic, but there’s always room for personalizing it if you’re in the mood.
-Spice it up with jalapeno jack cheese maybe.
-Use rotisserie chicken instead of turkey or ham.
+Spice it up a little bit with jalapeno jack cheese maybe.
+Use rotisserie chicken instead of turkey or ham, perhaps.
 Use a different bread.
 But, I wouldn’t mess with the mix of mayonnaise and spicy mustard.
 I think it was my favorite part.
 Not too mustardy.
 Not too mayonnaise-y.
 After all, it’s a great-tasting sandwich spread.

 Also try my copycat Firehouse Subs Battalion Chief sub.